Jack Amos: Background

 Amos was born in the Choctaw Nation before the nation removed west of the Mississippi River.
 His birthplace is near present-day Marion, Mississippi.
 Amos' parents were Apatomby and Nahhatema.
 His family moved to the Indian village called Chunky Chitto when he was an infant.
+He is listed as "Mississippi Choctaw Identified" with a "Full" blood quantum on the Dawes Rolls.

 Amos likely attended a missionary school where he gained some mastery of the English language.
 He was known to be an English to Indian language interpreter.

 In Alfred J. Brown's History of Newton County from 1834 to 1894, Brown described Amos as being about 60 years old, having a wife, and in poor health.

 Jack has seen the Choctaw Indian in all his wild, untutored state.
 He grew up as a devotee to all their wild ideas and shrank from all civilization.
 He engaged in all their time-honored customs, games and dances, believed in all their superstitions and participated in everything the Indian called pleasure and dissipation.
 In his more than mature manhood he became a convert to the Christian religion and a preacher of righteousness to his fallen race.
 He was the first preacher among them, and no doubt he has done good and is trying to live a Christian life and persuade others to do so.
 Yet his speech is slow, his frame is bowing, his noble manhood is gone and he now looks forward to the reward of hereafter.
 He is reverenced and respected by his people and will be missed when he is gone.